thom-bahm/Nard/README.md

 #### Strong AI
 - MCTS - Monte Carlo Search Tree
   - This seems like a solid approach to me, as even though the *rules* of Nard are very simple, the branching factor could be quite large which makes the Minimax approach potentially inefficient.
 (Branching factor on the first move is 53)
+  - Could also add some useful heuristic eval functions to make this more efficient.
   - Need to read more about this

 - Minimax w/ Alpha-beta pruning